solomon54/requirement-analysis/README.md

 - **Requirement Validation**:
   - Ensures that the documented requirements accurately reflect stakeholder needs and are feasible, complete, and testable through reviews, walkthroughs, or prototyping.
   - Confirms that the requirements align with project goals and can serve as a basis for successful implementation.

+## Types of Requirements

+In the context of the booking management project, which involves designing a scalable hotel booking application similar to Airbnb or OYO, requirements are categorized into functional and non-functional types.
+This section defines each type and provides examples tailored to the project's features, such as hotel management, customer search and booking, notifications, and data analytics.

+### Functional Requirements

+Functional requirements specify the exact behaviors and functionalities that the system must provide to users.
+They describe what the system should do, focusing on inputs, processes, and outputs for core workflows like searching, booking, and managing hotels.

+- **User Authentication and Registration**: The system shall allow customers to register with email or social login and authenticate securely to access personalized features like booking history.
+- **Hotel Search and Filtering**: The system shall enable customers to search for hotels by criteria such as location, dates, price range, and amenities, retrieving results from an Elasticsearch-indexed database.
+- **Booking Creation and Management**: The system shall allow customers to select a hotel, specify guest details and dates, process payments via integrated third-party gateways, and confirm bookings with unique reservation IDs stored in the booking database.
+- **Hotel Management for Managers**: The system shall provide a portal for hotel managers to add, update, or delete hotel listings, including details like availability, pricing, and images, which are then synced to a CDN for distribution.
+- **Notification Delivery**: The system shall send real-time notifications (e.g., email or push) to customers upon booking confirmation and to managers for new reservations or cancellations.

+### Non-Functional Requirements

+Non-Functional requirements define the quality attributes and constraints of the system, such as performance, security, and usability.
+They ensure the system operates efficiently and reliably under various conditions in the high-traffic hotel booking environment.

+- **Performance**: The system shall respond to search queries within 200 milliseconds by leveraging Redis caching for recent data and Elasticsearch for indexed searches.
+- **Scalability**: The system shall handle up to 10,000 concurrent users by employing a microservices architecture with horizontal scaling via load balancers and containerized services.
+- **Reliability and Availability**: The system shall achieve 99.9% uptime, using database replication (master-slave) and messaging queues like Kafka to ensure data consistency and fault tolerance during failures.
+- **Security**: The system shall protect user data with encryption for payments and compliance with standards like GDPR, including secure authentication to prevent unauthorized access to booking details.
+- **Usability**: The system shall provide an intuitive interface accessible on mobile and web, with features like responsive design and accessibility support for diverse users.